BBQ Chicken In A Foil Bag.

 I now had choices.

-My mother would only buy the powdered milk when we moved into our apartment on Flemington Rd.
+My mother would only buy the powdered milk once we moved into our apartment on Flemington Rd.
 It was so much cheaper than buying the jug milk everyone else we knew drank.
 I hated drinking it and I would always mix in some Nestle Quik to make it a bit more bearable.
 Seriously, we were the only family I knew who drank powdered milk during all my years living in the Jungle.
-Every other family always bought the big one gallon jug of homo milk in the reusable plastic jug.
+Every other family bought the big one gallon jug of homo milk in the reusable plastic jug.
 Needless to say, I never became a milk drinker.

 The Dominion store at the Yorkdale Mall was the closest supermarket to our apartment.
-Since we had no car and had to walk everywhere, that is where we shopped every week.
-It would be my sole responsibility to lug our heavy bundle buggy full of groceries the half mile back home.
+Since we had no car and had to walk everywhere that is where we shopped every week.
+It would be my job to lug our heavy bundle buggy full of groceries the half mile back home.
 And just like my grandmother, my mother always bought a lot of canned products so the buggy was always heavy.
 My mother was a good packer and she always got every single last can she bought into our buggy.
-I was too tall for pulling the buggy and I would have to arch my back awkwardly all the way home.
+I was now too tall for pulling the buggy and I would have to arch my back awkwardly all the way home.

 Grocery shopping was always a painful experience for me.